Common Window Tint Myths

 If you have been shopping for window tint for your car, especially if you have been shopping online, you may have come across some window tint misconceptions that have left you confused.
 Before investing in window tint, take some time to learn more about what these products can and cannot do for your car.
-Here is the truth behind some window tint myths.
+Check out our product pages and debunk the following myths to get the truth behind some window tint myths.

 Myth 1 — Window Films Will Bubble and Lose Effectiveness Over Time